cholevasm/vpl-cost-model/README.md

-# VPL — A Cost Model for Satellite Constellations
+# VPL: A Cost Model for Satellite Constellations

 A parametric **cost estimating relationship (CER)** for the development and production cost of navigation and communication satellite constellations, for Earth and Mars orbit.
 Winner of the